NickColley/design-of-forms/src/evolving-a-design/entries-by-typewriter/index.md

     end: 50
 ---

 Printed writing lines are rarely necessary on forms completed by typewriter (except to divide groups of entries) as they impede typing when it becomes necessary to adjust the machine platen to the line.
-Nor are vertical lines needed between { s. d. columns if the tabulator stops can be used (unless such lines are required to assist subsequent work with the form).
+Nor are vertical lines needed between &pound; s. d. columns if the tabulator stops can be used (unless such lines are required to assist subsequent work with the form).

 As a general rule, entry spacing can be based on ten (pica) or twelve (elite) characters to the horizontal inch.
-Most typewriters space to }” vertically.
+Most typewriters space to &frac16;&Prime; vertically.
 The spacing of type on many continuous stationery machines and electric typewriters is different from the standard typewriter.

 Forms for use in typewriters should be designed to avoid the need for hand positioning the platen and to minimise use of the space bar.
 The following layout arrangements will help to reduce carriage movement and facilitate completion of the form: